SteveSorsby/DataScienceCoursera/README.md

 # DataScientist
-data repository for use with Coursera
+## data repository for use with Coursera
+my first file modification Using github help